docusign/extension-app-data-io-and-verification-reference-implementation/README.md

 #### PatchRecord extension test
 The `recordId` property in the sample input maps to an `Id` in the `Account.json` file.
 Any valid record ID can be used in this field.

 In the `data` array, include any attributes and values to be added to the record.
-In this query, a new property will be added, and the original data in the record will be updated.
+In this request, a new property will be added, and the original data in the record will be updated.

 ```bash
 {